-Summer Farmers’ Market Risotto is fresh and creamy risotto packed with farmers’ market goodies like tomatoes, sweet corn, zucchini, and basil.
+Summer Farmers’ Market Risotto is packed with fresh, summer farmers’ market finds.

 It was crazy gorgeous around here (albeit HOT!) so I had a little fun in the sun starting with a visit to the Farmers’ Market on Saturday morning with Lincoln and my Mom.
 It was so nice to get back and see how much the produce has changed in the past month!